Sir James Cockburn, 8th Baronet: Career

 Cockburn joined the London firm of Henry Douglas, a wealthy merchant and his future father in law.
-He was a commissary to the Army in Germany during the Seven Years' War and appointed Commissary General in 1762, after which he returned to London and became involved in the purchase of West Indian plantations and in East India politics.
+He was a commissary to the Army in Germany during the Seven Years' War and appointed Commissary General in 1762, after which he returned to London and became involved in the purchase of West Indian slave plantations and in East India politics.
 In 1767 he was elected a Director of the East India Company (until 1769).
 He was re-elected in 1770 and in the following two years.
 In 1772 he was also elected to Parliament to represent Linlithgow, a seat he retained until 1784.
 He had bought the heritable position of Principal Usher of the White Rod in Scotland in 1766.

 Baronetcy

 His paternal grandfather Sir Alexander Cockburn, 6th Baronet died in May, 1739.
 Having survived his oldest son Archibald Cockburn, Alexander was succeeded by the eldest son of Archibald as Sir Alexander Cockburn, 7th Baronet.

 The 7th Baronet died childless in 1745.
 James was his closest surviving male relative and thus succeeded his first cousin as the 8th Baronet.